-Kratom plants (Mitragyna speciosa) are actually trees, occasionally growing as tall as 100 feet in height.
-They are native to the tropical regions of Southeast Asia and, as such, are a little difficult to grow in non-tropical climates.
+Kratom plants (Mitragyna speciosa) are actually trees, occasionally growing as tall as 100 feet (30.5 m.) in height.
+They are native to the tropical regions of southeast Asia and, as such, are a little difficult to grow in non-tropical climates.
 It is possible, though.
 Keep reading to learn more kratom plant information, such as kratom plant care and tips on growing a kratom plant.

 Kratom Plant Information

 What is a kratom plant?
 Native to the tropics, this tree can grow very tall in its natural habitat.
 In cooler climates, it has to be protected from the cold, which means it will likely have to be grown in a container.
 This will keep it from reaching its full height, which is probably a good thing unless you have the space for a very large tree.
 It can also be treated like a houseplant, spending spring and summer outdoors, and then bringing the plant inside with the onset of cooler temps in fall for overwintering.